pyconau/2018.pycon-au.org/speak.md

 ## Conduct and expectations

-All speakers will be expected to have read and adhere to the conference Code of Conduct, which can be found [here](http://2018.pycon-au.org/conduct/).
+All speakers will be expected to have read and adhere to the conference [Code of Conduct](http://2018.pycon-au.org/conduct/).
 In particular for speakers: slide contents and spoken material should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is not appropriate, and neither are language or imagery that denigrate or demean people based on race, gender, religion, sexual orientation, physical appearance, disability, or body size.

 ## Anonymity